wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-users-groups/includes/4-compare-active-directory-domain-services-azure-active-directory.md

  -  AD DS includes computer objects, representing computers that join an Active Directory domain.
  -  AD DS uses trusts between domains for delegated management.

 You can deploy AD DS on an Azure virtual machine to enable scalability and availability for an on-premises AD DS.
-However, deploying AD DS on an Azure virtual machine does not make any use of Azure AD.
-Note that deploying AD DS on an Azure virtual machine requires one or more additional Azure data disks, because you should not use drive C for AD DS storage.
+However, deploying AD DS on an Azure virtual machine doesn't make any use of Azure AD.
+Deploying AD DS on an Azure virtual machine requires one or more extra Azure data disks, because you shouldn't use drive C for AD DS storage.
 These disks are needed to store the AD DS database, logs, and SYSVOL.
 The Host Cache Preference setting for these disks must be set to None.

 ### Characteristics of Azure AD